Authenticate via search token

 Step 1: Add an OCC extension

-1. Go to your SAP project folder.
+1. Go to your SAP project directory.

-2. Navigate to the hybris/bin/custom folder.
+2. Navigate to the hybris/bin/custom directory.

 <extension name='coveocc' />